Matte997/ReadabilityScore/README.md

 Polysyllable are words that contains more than 2 syllables

-It's important to note that 'y' is considered a vowel 97.5% but in the cases where it is seen as a consonant it's followed by a vowel (es. yello, yacth, yesterday..) so the indexes accuracy is 100%
+It's important to note that 'y' is considered a vowel 97.5% but in the cases where it is seen as a consonant it's followed by a vowel (es. yello, yacth, yesterday..)

+Issues:
       Currently the code work with a single line

 To run + compile use the shortcut "java Main.java textName" in the right directory to prevent the creation of .class file